ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 The Point-Stat files contain continuous variables like temperature, pressure, and wind speed.
 A description of the Point-Stat file can be found :ref:`here <met:point-stat>` in the MET documentation.

 The Point-Stat files contain a potentially overwhelming amount of information.
-Therefore, it is recommended that users focus on the CNT MET test, which contains the `RMSE <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#root-mean-squared-error-rmse>`__ and `MBIAS <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html?highlight=csi#multiplicative-bias>`__ statistics.
+Therefore, it is recommended that users focus on the CNT MET test, which contains the `RMSE <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#root-mean-squared-error-rmse>`__ and `MBIAS <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#multiplicative-bias>`__ statistics.
 The MET tests are defined in column 24 'LINE_TYPE' of the ``.stat`` file.
 Look for 'CNT' in this column.
 Then find column 66-68 for MBIAS and 78-80 for RMSE statistics.
-A full description of this file can be found `here <https://met.readthedocs.io/en/latest/Users_Guide/point-stat.html#point-stat-output>`__.
+A full description of this file can be found :ref:`here <met:point_stat-output>`.

 To narrow down the variable field even further, users can focus on these weather variables: